crownstone/website/02-scenarios.md

 ## Bedtime!

 Trigger a **go to bed** time for your kids by switching the television off after their favorite program.
 Secretly, we use this for ourselves as well...
-Ceiling lights turn off at noon; time to go to bed!
+Ceiling lights turn off at midnight; time to go to bed!

 {% include snippets/container-image-relative-end %}